arcolon14/stacks2_utility_scripts/README.md

 ## Sumstats to whitelist

-Filter the variant sites from a `populations` SUMSTATS file to generate a whitelist for future runs.
+Filter the variant sites from a POPULATIONS `populations.sumstats.tsv` file to generate a whitelist for future runs.

 ### Usage: